mariebehzadi/presentations/Machine Learning/slides.md

 Active learning is a technique where the model is able to query a human user operator during the learning process in order to resolve ambiguity during the learning process.

-Active learning: The learner adaptively or interactively collects training examples, typically by querying an oracle to request labels for new points.
+The learner adaptively or interactively collects training examples, typically by querying an oracle to request labels for new points.

 Active learning is a type of supervised learning and seeks to achieve the same or better performance of so-called “passive” supervised learning, although by being more efficient about what data is collected or used by the model.

+It is not unreasonable to view active learning as an approach to solving semi-supervised learning problems, or an alternative paradigm for the same types of problems.

+**Note**: Of course, we human experts tell all of the label, it make nonsense for the algorithm to learn, i.e., algorithm just ask a small part of the unlabeled data, Under this timely small help, active learning algorithm will get a big boost.

 ---